Ji Hyun-woo: 2014–2019: Return to entertainment

-For his first post-army project, Ji was cast as a genius songwriter/musician who helps the heroine become a trot singer despite his distaste for the musical genre, in the romantic comedy series Trot Lovers.
+For his first post-army project, Ji was cast as a genius songwriter/musician who helps the heroine become a trot singer despite his distaste for the musical genre, in the romantic comedy series Lovers of Music.
 Then in 2015, he played a naive, idealistic homeroom teacher who helps a housewife masquerading as a high school student put an end to school violence in Angry Mom.
 A major turning point in Ji's career followed as the protagonist of the critically acclaimed cable series Songgot: The Piercer, a webtoon adaptation that tackled social injustice when temps are laid off by a big-box store.

 In 2016, Ji signed with Dream Tea Entertainment.

 He next starred in SBS' thriller Wanted.

 In 2017, Ji starred in MBC's weekend drama Bad Thief, Good Thief alongside Seohyun, playing multiple roles in the drama.

 In 2018, Ji starred in True Fiction, a black comedy that satirizes politicians.
 The same year, Ji starred in the medical drama Risky Romance.

 In 2019, Ji starred in the romance melodrama Love in Sadness.

 In October 2019, Ji Hyun-woo changed his agency from Dream T Entertainment to Lion Heart Entertainment to pursue his musical career as well as his acting career.

 2020–present: Pursuing music as well as acting

 In January 2020, Ji Hyun-woo releases the first mini album of the band 사거리 그오빠(SGO).
 Ji Hyun-woo is the band's leader, vocalist and guitarist.

 After that, he filmed the movie Everglow produced by Myung Film.
 Everglow was screened at BIFF 2020.

 In August 2020, he appeared in MBC Every1 drama Lonely enough to love.

 During COVID-19 pandemic the band ended their contract with Lion Heart Entertainment.
 Ji Hyun-woo as an actor still maintains a contract with the agency.

 On 10 February 2021, the band SGO's new single album Freesia was released.
 This single album and even the music video were produced by themselves.

 In this single, Ji Hyun-woo decided to use his real name, Hyeong-tae, to distinguish between Hyeong-tae who plays music and Hyun-woo, who is an actor.

 On 30 April 2021, SGO released their second single 'You Are so beautiful'.
-On May 10, 2021, SGO started their official YouTube channel and an Instagram account to promote their music all by themselves.
+On 10 May 2021, SGO started their official YouTube channel and an Instagram account to promote their music all by themselves.

 Later in 2021, Ji joined KBS2 weekend drama Young Lady and Gentleman as the main lead.
 He plays a 40-year-old corporate chairman and a widower with three kids.
 The series currently ranks at the 4th place among Top 50 series per nationwide viewers in Korea and logged a national average viewership of 36% for its 32nd episode.
 His performance earned him Grand Prize (Daesang) at 2021 KBS Drama Awards.